A closer look at cutting edge energy (and water) efficient products for buildings.

 Recognizing some of the unique challenges and perceptions of fiberglass batt insulation with respect to grade one installation, the fiberglass insulation industry is taking great care to provide training, education, and extra oversight for installation contractors to achieve high levels of quality.

-In this class, you will learn what step are being taken to achieve these higher levels of quality and more, as we continue our exploration of the three most popular insulation products (cellulose, fiberglass and foam).
+In this class, you will learn what steps are being taken to achieve these higher levels of quality and more, as we continue our exploration of the three most popular insulation products (cellulose, fiberglass and foam).

 Guest Speaker: Shawn Mullins, Owens Corning